dantekansepa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond give permission toother users except for the owner and the owner of the group 9-John_Doe it does this -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello in the working directory
+7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond give permission toother users except for the owner and the owner of the group 9-John_Doe it does this -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello in the working directory 10-mirror_permissions gives the same permissions of one file to another file